garrandall/popular-music-data/tracks/it-was-chely-wright.md

 It was cool as a breeze it was warm to the touch
 It was never enough, it was always too much
 It did all the things love does
-And that's how i knew it was
+And that's how I knew it was
-That's how i knew it was
+That's how I knew it was
 It was

 Mmmhmmm, it was